 - Multi-Ethnic Name: His first name is American while his last name is Korean.

-- Shock and Awe: He primary uses this power when Billy shares his powers with his foster siblings.
+- Shock and Awe: He primarily uses this power when Billy shares his powers with his foster siblings.

 - Smart People Wear Glasses: Rectangular shaped ones and us the most tech-savvy of his family.